snostorm/node-clipper/README.md

 ### Polyshape

 The polyshape structure is an array of polygons.
-The first element in the array is the outer border polygon (points of this polygon clockwise oriented) followed by any number of inner border polygons:
+The first element in the array is the outer border polygon (points of this polygon clockwise oriented) followed by any number of inner border polygons with orientation counterclockwise:
 ```javascript
 var polyShape= [
   [ [ v1, v2 ], [ v3, v4 ], [ v5, v6 ], [ v7, v8 ] ],